Why does trauma (especially long term) cause

 you end up wishing you were dead and thus in danger of commiting suicide, it’s

-a psychological death danger and a very real threat.3.
-Your
+a psychological death danger and a very real threat.

 vulnerable, distressed, triggered or otherwise sensitive state, the amount of